Esperienza da 4 a 6 Anni

 Cesvi is operating in Libya since 2011 as the first Italian NGO to take action, in the aftermath of the Arab Spring, through humanitarian projects in Cyrenaica and Tripolitania.
-Nowadays Cesvi is one of leading NGOs in Libya, very active in the coordination of various sector working groups – in particular protection ones – with a diverse donors’ portfolio and serving all vulnerable target populations.
-In detail, Cesvi has been implementing programs supporting mixed migrants, IDPs and vulnerable host communities through service provision and support to CSO.
-This include center-based and outreach protection activities (including child protection and GBV), warehouse management, non-food distributions, awareness-raising activities, psychosocial support, referrals to external services, cash assistance and non-formal education, community development and social inclusion at local level.
+Nowadays Cesvi is one of leading NGOs in Libya, very active in the coordination of various sector working groups – in particular the protection ones – with a diverse donors’ portfolio and serving all vulnerable target populations.
+In detail, Cesvi has been implementing programmes supporting mixed migrants, IDPs and vulnerable host communities through service provision.
+This includes centre-based and outreach protection activities (including child protection and GBV), warehouse management, non-food distributions, awareness-raising activities, psychosocial support, referrals to external services, cash assistance and non-formal education.

 UNHCR: Protection and lifesaving assistance to refugees and asylum seekers (Tripoli)

 UNICEF: Psychosocial support and remedial education for children of IDPs and refugees (Tripoli, Misrata and Zwara)